nosos-kindynos/Overview/README.md

 This project models transmission dynamics based on user updated social relationships.
 We are assumming ideal transmission modes which take place when in the viscinity of an infectious person , hence based on the social interaction we assign the relationship a one on one tranfer chance , which is the probability of the transfer of the disease to the other if one happens to posses it.

-The one one one tranfer chance is calculated by assigning the relationship a tranfer factor , which is the ratio of the one on one transfer chance of this relationship to the average one one one trnasfer chnace of a particular diease , also referred to as the reproduction number (R0) in epidemology.
+The one on one tranfer chance is calculated by assigning the relationship a tranfer factor , which is the ratio of the one on one transfer chance of this relationship to the average one one one transfer chance of a particular diease , also referred to as the reproduction number (R0) in epidemology.